top of page

 Higher Initial Costs

 CPPs are pricier than FPPs at the outset.
 Their sophisticated pitch control mechanism and specialized installation drive up costs.
-As propeller diameter increases, so does the cost of CPPs, making them a big investment for shipowners.
+As propeller diameter increases, so does the cost of CPPs, making them a considerable investment for shipowners.
 Surveys and inspections for CPPs also come with extra costs due to their complex nature.

 Increased Hub Size